Food Before One Is Just For Fun: Myth or Fact?

 As babies build their skills and get better at eating solid foods, their intake of solids will gradually increase while continuing to have breast milk or formula to meet their nutritional needs.

-Food before one is just for fun: myth!
+So, food before one is just for fun: myth or fact?

 So, food before one is much more than just for fun.